lrodero/cats-effect-tutorial/tutorial.md

 ====================
-[Cats-effect](https://typelevel.org/cats-effect), the effects library for [Cats](https://typelevel.org/cats), has a complete documentation explaining the types it brings, full with small examples on how to use them.
+[Cats-effect](https://typelevel.org/cats-effect), the effects library for [Cats](https://typelevel.org/cats), has a complete documentation explaining the types it brings, full with small examples about how to use them.
 However, even with that documentation available, it can be a bit daunting start using the library for the first time.